-The best books for a one-year old generally are:
+The best books for one-year-old children generally are:

 - Simple, easy-to-follow stories

 - Some words, but not too many words